pydata/xarray/CORE_TEAM_GUIDE.md

 ## All contributors are treated the same

-As a core developer, you gain the ability to merge or approve other contributors' pull requests.
+As a core team member, you gain the ability to merge or approve other contributors' pull requests.
 Much like nuclear launch keys, it is a shared power: you must merge *only after* another core has approved the pull request, *and* after you yourself have carefully reviewed it.
 (See [Reviewing](#reviewing) and especially [Merge Only Changes You Understand](#merge-only-changes-you-understand) below.)
-It should also be considered best practice to leave a reasonable (24hr) time window after approval before merge to ensure that other core developers have a reasonable chance to weigh in.
+It should also be considered best practice to leave a reasonable (24hr) time window after approval before merge to ensure that other core team members have a reasonable chance to weigh in.
 Adding the "plan to merge" label notifies developers of the imminent merge.